ZJONSSON/clues/README.md

 ```
 ### handling rejection
 Errors (i.e. rejected promises in `clues`) will include a `ref` property showing which logic function (by property name) is raising the error.
 If the thrown error is not an object (i.e. a string), the resulting error will be a (generic) object with `message` showing the thrown message and `ref`, the name of the logic function.
 If the erroring function was called by a named logic function, the name of that function will show up in the `caller` property of the response.
 The rejection object will also contain `fullref`, a property that shows the full path of traversal (through arguments and dots) to the function that raised the error.
 The rejection handling by `clues` will not force errors into formal Error Objects, which can be useful to distinguish between javascript errors (which are Error Objects with a defined `.stack` property) and customer 'string' error messages (which may not have `.stack`).
+You can pass more information on the error by rejecting with an object with both `.message` and `.value` in it - `.value` can contain an object with whatever information you like in it.

 Example: passing thrown string errors to the client while masking javascript error messages
 ```js